b3-exmo/b3-exmo.github.io/docs/Culture/Culture.md

 ### Priestcraft
 Repackaging the gospel and selling for profit books under their own names on top of a handsome benefits package

-LDS church [[Sources and Links#Deseret Management Corporation]] Deseret Book.
+LDS church [[Sources and Links#Deseret Management Corporation|owns Deseret Book]].
 How many books are published by Eyring, or any other apostle?

 Church leaders have a captive audience, who reveres their words.
 So… how many book deals does Dallin H Oaks have?
 Pick an apostle.
 How many books can you buy with money written by a church leader?
 Doesn’t this sound like an abuse of position?
 Doesn’t it feel dishonest?